userN7590/stack-stats-web/docs/TECHNICAL_OVERVIEW.md

 OAuth/social login, managed image uploads, password recovery, improved email and notification flows, richer export options, and broader automated integration coverage.

-## AI-assisted development disclosure

-OpenAI Codex was used as an AI coding assistant for scaffolding, implementation support, documentation, design iteration, and code review.
-The final implementation was manually reviewed, configured, tested, and understood by the developer.